-Wealthy U.S. financier Jeffrey Epstein died in an apparent suicide Saturday, just over a month after he was charged with sex trafficking of minors and conspiracy.
+Wealthy U.S. financier Jeffrey Epstein died in an apparent suicide on Aug.
+10, just over a month after he was charged with sex trafficking of minors and conspiracy.

 Here’s a timeline of the events in the case:

 2005 — Epstein, a New York businessman who was friends with world leaders and other elites, first came under investigation by police after they received reports he had sexually abused minors at his Florida mansion dating back to the early 2000s.

 2008 — After reaching a deal called a non-prosecution agreement, Epstein pleads guilty to state charges in Florida of soliciting and procuring a minor for prostitution.
 That allowed him to avert a possible life sentence, instead serving 13 months in a work-release program.

 He was required to make payments to victims and register as a sex offender.
 Alex Acosta, who would later become U.S. labour secretary, was U.S. attorney for the Southern District of Florida at the time the agreement was struck.

 Nov.
 28, 2018 — Reporter Julie K. Brown of the Miami Herald publishes an explosive investigation that sheds light on the allegations against Epstein and the deal he received.